xmzhuo/HLA-poll/README.md

 xmzhuo/hla:0.0.9
 xmzhuo/polysolver:v4m2

-requirement: linux OS (MacOS may need little modification), docker
+requirement: linux OS (MacOS may need a few modification), docker
 file: bam (mapped with hg38)

 How to run: